microsoft/onnxruntime/docs/tutorials/tutorials/export-pytorch-model.md

----
-title: Export a PyTorch model with custom operators to ONNX format and run with ONNX Runtime
-parent: Tutorials
----
 # Create and run PyTorch models with Custom Operators

 ONNX Runtime custom operators can be used to export and run a PyTorch model, when those operators